bporcelli/simplesalestax/readme.txt

 - Remove all references to simplesalestax.com
 - Update pricing info in readme
 - Move Installation Guide to readme

-= [6.2.6] - 2020-12-03 =

-Fixed:
-- Tax not calculated correctly when there are multiple cart packages w/ the same origin address

 == Upgrade Notice ==